SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

 └── sumologic.yaml
 ```

-- `sumologic.yaml` is provided by Sumo Logic and shouldn't be changed, as it can be overriden during installation/upgrade
+- `sumologic.yaml` is provided by Sumo Logic and shouldn't be changed, as it can be overridden during installation/upgrade
 - `conf.d` is intended to be changed by customers if they need to customize OpenTelemetry Collector behavior
 - `env` is intended to contain environmental variable files